Rotor DC: reuse made easy

 In 2013, after many years of research on the flows of materials within the industrial economy, and on the possibilities of reusing them; and after a long inquiry into the existing reclamation industry, Rotor felt ready to launch a more applied approach to salvage and reuse in the Brussels-Capital Region.
 Between 2013 and the 2016, Rotor hosted the first experiments of what would become the RotorDC (or Rotor Deconstruction) project: a pioneering approach to salvage building components from the metropolitan built environment.

-Early experiments involved dismantling diverse components from large demolition sites and learning how to condition them for reuse—including setting up the infrastructure to store them and connect with potential clients.
+Early experiments involved dismantling diverse components from large demolition sites (such as the Générale de Banque interiors in Brussels) and learning how to condition them for reuse—including setting up the infrastructure to store them and connect with potential clients.

 In December 2016, RotorDC became a separate entity organised as a cooperative company.
 Since then, RotorDC has continued to develop innovative ways to salvage building elements, and has become a major actor in the Brussels building materials reuse economy.